gbraad/blog-content/0005-custom-ceph-atomic-deployment.md

 }
 ```

+Note: with `include` we base our image off an existing definition.
+In our case this will simplify the process, but it also means we will end up with an image with unneeded components.
+For our test this is not an issue.

 After this, the defintion for the Ceph-specific Atomic host is finished.
 Before we can compose the ostree, we have to create and initialize the repository directory:

 ```